HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 ```

 ##### The main classes in this UML State diagram are:

 MonteCarloSimulation - This class allows the Monte Carlo Simulations to be run.

 SimulationData- This class contains all of the data for the Monte Carlo Simulation.
-Users are able to customise the simulation data to reflect the different environmental conditions such as Weather Data, Topographical Data or Atmospheric Data.
+Users are able to customize the simulation data to reflect the different environmental conditions such as Weather Data, Topographical Data, or Atmospheric Data.

 MissionControlSettings - This class holds the information for the Mission Control Settings which can alter the performance and overall flight of the rocket.

-Graph Data - One of the main purposes of this system is to output the predicted landing spots of the rocket in a graphical output.
-This class converts the data from the simulation into a user readable graph.
+Graph Data - One of the main purposes of this system is to output the predicted landing spots of the rocket to a graphical output.
+This class converts the data from the simulation into a user-readable graph.

 ### 4.2 Development
-This section foccusses on the development aspect of the project.
+This section focusses on the development aspect of the project.
 It follows the Krutchen's 4 + 1 architectural view model.

 The development section covers the software management aspects of the project.
 This includes the following subsections:
 * 4.2.1 Roles and responsibilities